The Seven Year Itch: Production

 The Seven Year Itch was filmed between September and November 1954 and is Wilder's only film released by 20th Century-Fox.
 The characters of Elaine (Dolores Rosedale), Marie, and the inner voices of Sherman and The Girl were dropped from the play; the characters of the Plumber, Miss Finch (Carolyn Jones), the Waitress (Doro Merande), and Kruhulik the janitor (Robert Strauss) were added.
 Many lines and scenes from the play were cut or re-written because they were deemed indecent by the Hays office.

 Axelrod and Wilder complained that the film was being made under straitjacketed conditions.
-This led to a major plot change: in the play, Sherman and The Girl have sex; in the movie, the romance is reduced to suggestion; Sherman and the Girl kiss three times, once while playing Sherman's piano together, once outside the movie theater and once near the end before Sherman goes to take Ricky's paddle to him.
+This led to a major plot change: in the play, Sherman and The Girl have sex; in the movie, the romance is reduced to suggestion; Sherman and The Girl kiss three times, once while playing Sherman's piano together, once outside the movie theater and once near the end before Sherman goes to take Ricky's paddle to him.
 The footage of Monroe's dress billowing over a subway grate was shot at two locations: first on location outside the Trans-Lux 52nd Street Theater (then located at 586 Lexington Avenue in Manhattan), then on a sound stage.
 Elements of both eventually made their way into the finished film, despite the often-held belief that the original on-location footage's sound had been rendered useless by the overexcited crowd present during filming in New York.
 The exterior shooting location of Richard's apartment was 164 East 61st Street in Manhattan.

 Saul Bass created the abstract title sequence, which was mentioned favorably in numerous reviews; up until that time, it was unheard of for trade press reviews to mention film title sequences.

 Monroe's then-husband, famed baseball player Joe DiMaggio, was on set during the filming of the dress scene, and reportedly angry and disgusted with the attention she received from onlookers, reporters, and photographers in attendance.

 Wilder had invited the media to drum up interest in the film.

-George Axelrod later expressed his dislike about changes from the play to the film.
+George Axelrod later expressed his dislike about changes from the play to the film:

 The third act of the play was the guy having hilarious guilts about having been to bed with the girl; but as he had not been to bed with her in the picture, all his guilts were for nothing.
 So the last act of the picture kind of went down hill.

+The writer also felt that "The claustrophic element of the play is what makes it work—the guy trapped in the little apartment, his imagination soaring out of the apartment.
+When you open the play up, it loses its tension."